dtrammer/AxisActionEventLib/README.md

 For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition with a valid ActionConfiguration

+The primary condition or extra condition are responsible for triggering the ActionRule, those a represented by an EventTrigger

 <h3>Comments</h3>

 - ActionService and EventService inherit abstract base class SOAPRequest.
 It uses one method sendRequestAsync(...) to send a http request and returns a serviceResponse object which is a base object wrapping the http request response state and XML content.
 All the other more specific Responses objects inherit from serviceResponse as a base class